Berg0162/Simcline-V2/android/readme.md

 # Simcline Android Companion App

 The SIMCLINE Companion App (for Android smartphones) can be paired with SIMCLINE, over a <b>secured and authenticated</b> connection, instead of the cycling App (Zwift)!
-During SIMCLINE startup when the App is <b>not</b> activated yet and after a ride when the App is <b>disconnected</b>.
+During SIMCLINE startup when the cycling App is <b>not</b> activated yet and after a ride when the cycling App is <b>disconnected</b>.
 The Companion App allows for the dynamic setting of some preferences like Ascent Grade Limit (between 0-20%), Descent Grade Limit (between 0-10%), Road Grade Change Factor (between 0-100%) and for simple manual control/testing of the Up and Down movement.
 The preferences will be stored in ESP32 NVS (Non-Volatile-Storage) when you send them to the SIMCLINE.
 Every following bootup will reactivate your preferences!

 This folder contains files for the Android companion app for the Simcline-V2 library.